 3-4 days | Town of Makarora | 1 hour from Wanaka

-Before setting off any of these Wanaka hikes, stop by the Mount Aspiring Visitor Centre to verify weather and track conditions, pick up maps and hut passes, and check availability of water on the tracks.
+Before setting off any of these Wanaka hikes, stop by the Mount Aspiring Visitor Centre to verify weather and track conditions, pick up maps and hut passes, and check the availability of water on the tracks.

 Brittany is a traveling strength coach and yoga instructor from Chicago.
 She fuses her travel stories with her coaching background to help inspire and empower women to get comfortable with being uncomfortable, and to take charge of creating their own adventures.